B1.3 Estimate and calculate square roots, in various contexts.

 Example

-To find \(\sqrt {169} \), students arrange base ten materials to represent a square or use the array model to determine the length of each side.
+To find \(\sqrt {169} \), students arrange base ten blocks to represent a square or use the array model to determine the length of each side of the square with partial products that add to 169.

 Knowledge: Square Root